trisulnsm/dinodoc/trisuldocs/docs/ipdr/advanced.md

 ## Configuring Trisul for IPDR

 At ISP scale storing every single flow is a processor and disk intensive task.
-Hence this configuration cannot be mixed with the Netflow Traffic and Security Analytics feature except for very small ISPs.
+Hence this configuration cannot be mixed with the NetFlow Traffic and Security Analytics feature except for very small ISPs.
 This section contains configuration tips to optimize this feature.